 1. Start making contacts and friends before you travel

-Joining a Facebook group for your cruise is a good way to get in touch with fellow travelers.
-If you cannot find a Facebook group for your particular cruise, consider starting one!
+Joining a Facebook group for your cruise is an excellent way to connect with fellow travelers.
+If you cannot find a Facebook group for your cruise, consider starting one!

-By joining solo cruising forums both before and after you have booked, you can get to know fellow solo travelers even before you climb on board.
+By joining solo cruising forums before and after booking, you can get to know other solo travelers even before climbing on board.

 2. Book shore excursions to get to know your fellow traveler

-If you are a social animal and love company, but are traveling solo, we suggest joining group shore excursions.
-It’s a good way to get to know your fellow travelers.
+If you are a social animal and love company but travel solo, we suggest joining group shore excursions.
+It’s an excellent way to get to know your fellow travelers.
 It is also a safer way of traveling and an easy way to mingle.

-Fitness classes, dance classes and other on board activities such as trivia quizes or listening to live bands are also a good way to meet others.
-Be bold and dare to join in – it really can be great fun.
+Fitness classes, dance classes, and other onboard activities, such as trivia quizzes or listening to live bands, are good ways to meet others.
+Be bold and dare to join in – it can be great fun.

-4. Book through a cruise specialist with focus on the solo traveler
+4. Book through a cruise specialist with a focus on the solo traveler

-Consider working together with a travel company that have their focus on solo travelers.
+Consider working together with a travel company that focuses on solo travelers.
 Look for tips online and through forums about travel agents who can specifically help you with cruising for the solo traveler.

-Then you can make your own mind up if you prefer to book yourself with the cruise line, or to book with a travel agent.
+Then you can decide if you prefer to book with the cruise line or a travel agent.

 5. Smaller ships offer more intimate cruising experiences

 Look at smaller ships that have solo cabins.
 It’s much easier to integrate with others on smaller ships.
-Small group excursions and events means you won’t get lost in the crowd.
+Small group excursions and events mean you won’t get lost in the crowd.